priscilla1812/Employee-Biography-System/README.md

 - 🧪 **Automated unit tests** using JUnit
 - 📝 **Manual test case documentation** for validating edge cases
 - 💻 **Command-line interface** (CLI) for interaction
-- 🧠 **Designed for knowledge-based systems** used in enterprise environments

----

 ## 🛠️ Technologies Used